Case Closed publications offer CME and a risk management discount.

 by Lesley Viner

 Risk management services are an integral part of TMLT’s commitment to protect physicians, improve patient safety, and reduce the risk of claims.
-TMLT’s first annual report from 1979 pronounced “The Board of Governors and Trust management are dedicated to developing and implementing an effective risk management program for Texas physicians.
+TMLT’s first annual report from 1979 pronounced “The Board of Trustees and Trust management are dedicated to developing and implementing an effective risk management program for Texas physicians.
 The objective will be the prevention of true patient injuries and developing aids to defense for those claims which should be resisted.”

 The risk management department has seen significant growth over TMLT’s 40-year history.
 There have been changes and enhancements in all risk management service areas, including continuing medical education (CME) programs, practice reviews, and consultations.
 Services have been updated and improved to meet physician needs in what has become a continuously evolving and challenging health care environment.